EugenMayer/concourse-pipeline-resource/README.md

 ## Changes to the official resource

  - added support for concourse 4.x logging (oAuth, LDAP ..)
+ - Bundling fly for the respective Concourse version tagged with the image

 ## Building your own